-- 7. The Meeting welcomed the progress made under the new EAS Plan of Action (2024-2028) adopted on 14 July 2023 in Jakarta, particularly under the areas of Climate, Environment, Energy, Global Health Issues and Pandemic Diseases, Cooperation on Natural Disaster Management, ASEAN Connectivity, and Maritime Cooperation.
-The Meeting highlighted that the Plan of Action would continue to serve as the principal guide to enhance EAS cooperation over the next five years, with the aim to increase the relevance, coherence and effectiveness of the EAS as a Leaders-led forum for promoting peace, stability, and economic prosperity in the region. - 8.
-The Meeting expressed support for the principles of the AOIP and ASEAN's efforts in mainstreaming and implementing the AOIP.
-The Meeting supported efforts to advance the AOIP's four priority areas, namely maritime cooperation, connectivity, the UN Sustainable Development Goals 2030, and economic and other possible areas of cooperation, including through mainstreaming the four priority areas within ASEAN-led mechanisms, building on the 2023 EAS Leaders' Statement on Maintaining and Promoting the Region as an Epicentrum of Growth and the EAS Plan of Action (2024-2028) and other relevant EAS Leaders' Statements.
+- 7. We noted with satisfaction the progress made under the new EAS Plan of Action (2024-2028), particularly under the areas of Climate, Environment, Energy, Global Health Issues and Pandemic Diseases, Cooperation on Natural Disaster Management, ASEAN Connectivity and Maritime Cooperation.
+We looked forward to the full and effective implementation of the new EAS Plan of Action (2024-2028) which serves as the principal guide to further strengthen the relevance, coherence, and effectiveness of the EAS as a premier Leaders-led forum for promoting peace, stability, and economic prosperity in the region. - 8.
+We expressed support for ASEAN's continuous efforts on the mainstreaming and implementation of the AOIP and the ASEAN Leaders' Declaration on the ASEAN Outlook on the Indo-Pacific for the Future-Ready ASEAN and ASEAN-Centered Regional Architecture.
+We reaffirmed our commitment to implement the 2023 EAS Leaders' Statement on Maintaining and Promoting the Region as an Epicentrum of Growth, the EAS Plan of Action (2024-2028) and other relevant EAS Leaders' Statements.